aborn/multi-term-plus/README.md

 And I do some customize work in [multi-term-plus.el](./multi-term-plus.el).

 ## Why for this?
-multi-term-config.el do some extensions for multi-term.
+[multi-term-plus.el](./multi-term-plus.el) do some extensions for multi-term.

+## How to use it?
+More detail config please ref [multi-term-config.el](./multi-term-config.el)

 ## Extensions
 * fast switch when you open multi-terms.